amdouek/mutateR/README.md

 Domain annotations from Pfam are provided in a secondary plot element below the heatmap x-axis to assist you in selecting regions should you wish to ablate specific functional domains.

-> A future release will allow interactive plotting to represent
-> visualisation and easy retrieval of desired gRNA pairs directly from
-> the plot.

 The partially deprecated arc-based plotting mode can be accessed by specifying `"arc"` in the `plot_mode` parameter in `run_mutateR()`.
 It